 At least 25 percent of corporations that have set science-based targets for reducing emissions aren’t talking publicly about them.
 It’s called greenhushing, and greenwashing is to blame.

-In a report published by the global research firm South Pole, an increasing number of companies are working toward net-zero commitments using science-based targets.
+In a report published by the global research firm South Pole last October, an increasing number of companies are working toward net-zero commitments using science-based targets.
 Seventy-five percent of the surveyed companies have increased their budgets to reach net-zero targets in the last year.

 It’s notable progress, particularly as demands for corporate and government actions on climate change are at an all-time high.
 But as many as 25 percent of these companies are not talking publicly about their progress, according to the report, entitled, Net Zero and Beyond: A Deep-dive on Climate Leaders and What’s Driving Them.

 Of the more than 1,200 large companies that South Pole surveyed, nearly all have set science-based emission reduction targets, or are gearing up to announce those plans within the next year.
 But a surprising number — at least 25 percent — are keeping quiet about their efforts, fearing backlash and scrutiny, particularly in the event of missed or delayed targets.

 “We see that sustainability-minded businesses are increasingly backing up their targets with science-based emissions reductions milestones, which is absolutely the right approach,” Renat Heuberger, CEO of South Pole, said in a statement accompanying the report.
 “But if a quarter today aren’t coming forward with details on what makes their target credible, could corporate green-hushing be spreading?”